rjohnson279/Caribbean-and-Hawaiian-Marine-Reef-Life-Image-Classification/README.md

 **10. Appendices**

 A. Technical Modeling Details

 **Convolutional Neural Network (CNN) Model Architecture** In the convolutional layers, we use Conv2D() for performing the CNN with kernels(filters), padding='same' is used to keep the output size the same as the input, and activation='relu' is used to learn about patterns by using ReLU (Rectified Linear Unit) non-linearity.
 Then, we also used MaxPooling2D() to downsample a window size 2x2.
 These are the first steps that allow the CNN model to be created.
 The number of filters used is from 16 to 128 in the convolutional layers. **Note:** I didn't use filters up to 256 because that can lead to overfitting.

 The other layers in the CNN model are
-* Flatten Layer- used to convert the multi-dimensional input data from the output of the convolutional layers to a one-dimensional vector, which is then used by the dense layer
+* **Flatten Layer**- used to convert the multi-dimensional input data from the output of the convolutional layers to a one-dimensional vector, which is then used by the dense layer
-* The dense layer has 256 neurons that are used to connect the flattening layer to the dense layer, which is then used to extract the combinations used in the beginning (Conv2D() and MaxPooling2D()).
+* The **dense layer** has 256 neurons that are used to connect the flattening layer to the dense layer, which is then used to extract the combinations used in the beginning (Conv2D() and MaxPooling2D()).
 I also used activation='relu' again to learn about the relationships.
-* Dropout layer - I added this to help prevent overfitting; it randomly drops 50% of neurons to improve training.
+* **Dropout layer** - I added this to help prevent overfitting; it randomly drops 50% of neurons to improve training.
-* Output layer- has three classes (3 neurons based on the labels), which are the three different marine life species.
+* **Output layer**- has three classes (3 neurons based on the labels), which are the three different marine life species.
 I also included activation='softmax' in the output layer to ensure that each output is between [0, 1] and to help with probabilities.
 The output layer gives us the predictions for the five classes for the input image.

 By creating each of these layers, the neural network can learn from the training data to predict what each image is and the class(label) they align with, making predictions on the marine life images.
 Overall, CNN learns how to classify the Caribbean and Hawaiian marine life images based on patterns found during training.

 **Additional Technical Details**

 For more technical details and code, please visit the **GitHub Repository Caribbean and Hawaiian Marine(reef) Life Single-Label Image Classification**.
 The repository includes a Jupyter notebook that outlines all the code with comments and details on how the model was developed and tested.